Mr-Techganesh/Travel-Approval-Lightning-App/README.md

 -  Status
 *data type: Picklist*

-values:
+*values:*

-1. New
+-  New
-2. Submitted
+-  Submitted
-3. Pending Approval
+-  Pending Approval
-4. Approved
+-  Approved
-5. Rejected
+-  Rejected
-6. Draft
+-  Draft
-•	Create the Trip Start Date field with a Date data type.
+-  Create the Trip Start Date field with a Date data type.
-•	Create the Trip End Date field with a Date data type.
+-  Create the Trip End Date field with a Date data type.
-•	Create the Out-of-State field with a Checkbox data type.
+-  Create the Out-of-State field with a Checkbox data type.
-•	Create the Destination State field with a Text data type
+-  Create the Destination State field with a Text data type

 Create the Department field with a Lookup Relationship data type, then select Department for the Related To field